Balloons are a party staple like no other. So much so that I bet you can’t really imagine a party or celebration without balloons?

 As a plastic product, mylar is made from non-renewable sources.
 As you know, the extraction of fossil fuels is in large part to blame for our planet’s increasing GHG emissions.

-Unsurprisingly, mylar balloons (usually referred to as foil balloons) are far from the most eco-friendly balloon option out there.
+Unsurprisingly, mylar balloons (usually referred to as foil balloons) are far from the most eco friendly balloon option out there.

 However, when shopping for balloons, you’ll be able to spot the ones made with mylar easily and likely opt for the most common option instead – latex balloons.

-Latex is a natural material derived from the bark of rubber trees, known for its incredible strength and versatility.
+It’s known for its incredible strength and versatility.
 You can read all about whether rubber is bad for the environment here.

-So, it doesn’t come as a surprise that many balloons you’ll find on the market are made from a mixture of both synthetic and natural latex!
+So, it doesn’t come as a surprise that many balloons you’ll find on the market are made from a mixture of both synthetic and natural latex.

 Balloons made from a blend of neoprene and natural latex cannot be recycled by the vast majority of recycling facilities.